 Latin America has become one of the top emerging regions for clinical trials due to its diverse and large patient population, as well as its highly qualified professionals for conducting clinical research.

 The racial diversity in the region is a relevant factor to develop studies because the incidence of disease is higher in certain groups.
-With easy access to a diverse population, Latin America is one of the most ethnically diverse regions in the world.
+With easy access to a diverse population, Latin America is one of the most ethnically multiple regions in the world.

 This region has taken on a lead role in vaccine research due the number of Covid-19 trials conducted in the region since 2020.
 The region has gained recognition for rapid enrollment and high levels of adherence, whilst representing an opportunity for studies with a pediatric population, and ensuring compliance with quality standards.